-Kate Hudson Reveals Her Baby Bump And Alcohol Inspired Postpartum Plans
+Kate Hudson Reveals Her Baby Bump And Alcohol-Inspired Postpartum Plans

-A very pregnant Kate Hudson revealed her adorable baby bump, along with some well thought out postpartum plans on Saturday while expressing something she desperately missed during her pregnancy.
+A very pregnant Kate Hudson revealed her adorable baby bump, along with some well-thought-out postpartum plans, on Saturday while expressing something she desperately missed during her pregnancy.

 According to a People report, the Fabletics designer showed off her growing belly in a matching crop top and yoga leggings from the workout clothing brand.
 The mother-to-be practiced yoga with the help of several fortuitously placed pillows to help distribute the weight of her growing fetus properly balanced in the inclined position.